houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 ## 2. Numbers As Functions.

-Since we can break down numbers into simpler things, this intuitvely means that numbers do not have to be just numbers.
+Since we can break down numbers into simpler things, this intuitively means that numbers do not have to be just numbers.
 They are mere fictions which can be represented by simpler things.
 In particular, numbers can be represented by functions!
-To clarify, we say that a function is a blackbox that takes an input and gives back an output.
+To clarify, we say that a function is a blackbox that takes an input and returns an output.
 Then, we follow [Alonzo Church](https://plato.stanford.edu/entries/church/ "Alonzo Church") in proposing that a number represents the amount of times that an arbitrary function is called.
 So, a number N calls that function N times.

   **In essence, a number N is a *function* that calls another arbitrary function N times.**

-  So, the number `0` is a function that calls some other function zero times.
-In particular, it takes an arbitrary function F and a value V as inputs.
+  So, the number 0 is a function that calls some other function zero times.
+In particular, it takes an arbitrary function `F` and a value `V` as inputs.
 Then, it only returns that value without calling the function.
-It completely ignores the function F.
+It completely ignores the function `F`.

   ```
   0 = F => V => V
   ```

   In the same line of thought, the number `1` is a function that calls some other function one time.
-In particular, it takes an arbitrary function F and a value V as inputs.
+In particular, it takes an arbitrary function `F` and a value `V` as inputs.
 Then, it returns that function with the value as its argument.

   ```
   1 = F => V => F(V)
   ```

   Naturally, the number `2` is a function that calls some other function two times.
-In particular, it takes an arbitrary function F and a value V as inputs.
+In particular, it takes an arbitrary function `F` and a value `V` as inputs.
 Then, it returns the function with the value as its argument within the function itself.

   ```
   2 = F => V => F(F(V))